sillsdev/genericinstaller/README.md

 Popular Templates Include:
  - Icons under `resources`
- - `BaseInstallerBuild/License.htm` (REVIEW (Hasso) 2018.02: should this also be under resources?)
+ - `resources\License.htm`
- - `Common/Overrides.wxi` allows custom pre- and post-install actions as well as some custom paths
+ - `Common\Overrides.wxi` allows custom pre- and post-install actions as well as some custom paths
- - `Common/CustomFeatures.wxi` allows the inclusion of custom features for the user to be able to select
+ - `Common\CustomFeatures.wxi` allows the inclusion of custom features for the user to be able to select

 ### Work TODO:
  - Add a choose components window in MSI UI?